-Some software "optimizes" closed courses for free records using a software-calculated start/finish location rather than a start fix.
+Some software will "optimize" closed courses for free records using a software-calculated start/finish location rather than a start fix.
 Examine the track for a start fix that also yields a viable finish.
-In most cases such a fix is within 5 km of the software-calculated location.
+Such a fix is usually within 5 km of the software-calculated location.